dotintent/react-native-ble-plx/README.md

 ### iOS ([example setup](https://github.com/Cierpliwy/SensorTag))

-1. `npm install --save react-native-ble-plx`
+1. `npm install --save @srivathsav03/react-native-ble-plx`
 1. Enter `ios` folder and run `pod update`
 1. Add `NSBluetoothAlwaysUsageDescription` in `info.plist` file. (it is a requirement since iOS 13)
 1. If you want to support background mode: